thefredliestfred/ChannelX/README.md

   To run the server, enter the command 'python manage.py runserver' in your virtual environment and the ChannelX application will run on localhost:8000

+  Check the required.txt file to see what libraries are required to run the ChannelX application.

   The requirements for Phase 3 are as follows:
     - Email Verification
     - Scheduling functions for channels